2018 NHL Global Series

 Artem Anisimov and Ruslan Fedotenko scored second-period goals, helping the Rangers defeat Sparta Prague 2-0.

 New York Rangers vs. Frolunda HC -- Scandinavium, Gothenburg, Sweden

-Defenseman Michael Del Zotto scored a goal and an assist, and Mats Zuccarello had two assists in the Rangers' 4-2 win against Frolunda HC.
+Defenseman Michael Del Zotto had a goal and an assist, and Mats Zuccarello had two assists in the Rangers' 4-2 win against Frolunda HC.

 Del Zotto broke a 1-1 tie with a goal at 5:24 of the second period, the first of two second-period goals for the Rangers.